BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Réunion if I want to hike and avoid the worst of the rain?
+When is the absolute best time to visit Réunion for hiking and avoiding the rain?

-Is it easy to get around Réunion without a car, especially to reach some of the more remote hiking spots?
+Is it easy to get around Réunion without a car?

-Beyond the famous Cirques, are there any lesser-known natural wonders worth exploring?
+Beyond the famous Cirques, what's a lesser-known natural wonder worth exploring?

 What is the cheapest month to visit Réunion?